wjys/vc16a/dm1123_vfs_syllabus.md

 ##### Attendance

 Attending and arriving on time to all class sessions is required and expected.
 This includes all labs, recitations, and critiques.
-If you will be missing a class due to illness, or unavoidable personal circumstances, you must notify your professor in advance via email or slack for the absence to be excused.
+If you will be missing a class due to illness, or unavoidable personal circumstances, you must notify your professor in advance via email for the absence to be excused.

 Unexcused absences and being late to class will lower your final grade.
 Three unexcused absences lower your final grade by a letter.
 Each subsequent unexcused absence will lower another letter grade.
 Two tardies will count as one unexcused absence.
 Arriving more than 15 minutes late to class will also count as an unexcused absence.